teamsuperpanda/fox/README.md

   - Reusable list widget for rendering notes
 - `ThemeProvider` (`lib/providers/theme_provider.dart`)
-  - Toggles and persists light/dark mode using Provider

-All state is managed with [Provider](https://pub.dev/packages/provider), so UI widgets automatically rebuild when notes or settings change.
+  - Toggles and persists light/dark mode using Provider All state is managed reactively with Provider, so UI widgets automatically rebuild when data changes.

 ---